grantsrb/cogmtc/README.md

     "grid_size": list of ints (height, width)
         the number of units (height, width) of the game.
 Only applies to gordongames variants
+    "rand_pdb": bool
+        if true, the player, dispenser, and ending button are randomly placed along the top row of the grid at the beginning of each episode.
+If false, they are evenly spaced along the top row in the following order player, dispenser, ending button.
     "targ_range": list of ints (low, high)
         the range of potential target counts.
 This acts as the default if lang_range or actn_range are not specified. both low and